Also known as: lucerne,

 Alfalfa is named 'The father of all foods' because it contains just about everything the body needs for survival.
 It is a well-known herb to the health conscious and has been used by the Chinese since the sixth century to treat kidney stones and to relieve fluid retention and swelling.
 Alfalfa is rich in chlorophyll which is renowned for its cleansing qualities and is also a very nutritious source of many other elements such as glycine which can help to protect the stomach lining by promoting the production of mucous.
 Alfalfa helps to protect the digestive, skeletal, glandular and urinary systems, detoxifies and enriches the liver, assists in weight loss, purifies the blood, aids digestion and acts as a general tonic.

 Alfalfa, as the name in Arabic signifies, is the king of all sprouts.
-Grown as a plant, its roots are known to burrow as much as 30 feet into the subsoil to bring up valuable trace minerals of which manganese is especially important to health and digestion ; it is a vital component of human insulin.
+Grown as a plant, its roots are known to burrow deep into the subsoil to bring up valuable trace minerals of which manganese is especially important to health and digestion ; it is a vital component of human insulin.

 Apart from minerals, alfalfa sprouts are also a rich source of vitamins A, B complex, C, E and K and amino acids.
 They contain all the essential amino acids in their 20 per cent protein content and a higher concentration of calcium than milk.
 They are also high in lecithin and unsaturated fats besides other essential nutrients.
 Alfalfa contains detoxification properties, antioxidants and phytoestrogens.
 It is also a diuretic with alkalising effects.